Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 Applying the style of an HTML element directly with the style attribute is the easiest of methods.
 On the other hand, creating a separate CSS file and managing it separately is convenient and recommended, when it comes to applying changes in the future.

-Let us customize our CSS to change look and feel of the application:
+Customize our CSS to change look and feel of the application:

 - In the **Basic Project** template, the CSS file is connected to the HTML file using a `<link>` element in the `<head>` element: